Koredotcom/docs/docs/xo/how-tos/hubspot/lead-capture-in-hubspot.md

-# Lead Capture in Hubspot Using a VA
+# Lead Capture in HubSpot Using a VA

 ## Overview

-You can automate the capture of a lead’s details on voice or chat channels by Installing the Lead Capture for Hubspot CRM.
+You can automate the capture of a lead’s details on voice or chat channels by Installing the Lead Capture for HubSpot CRM.

-With the **Lead Capture** dialog template, you can collect user fields in a conversational format and automate the creation of leads in Hubspot.
+With the **Lead Capture** dialog template, you can collect user fields in a conversational format and automate the creation of leads in HubSpot.

 ## Getting Started

-The XO Platform makes it simple to Install the Lead Capture template for Hubspot CRM, which automates the capture of a lead’s details on voice or chat channels.
-Once the fields are captured, the system automatically creates a lead object in Hubspot.
+The XO Platform makes it simple to Install the Lead Capture template for HubSpot CRM, which automates the capture of a lead’s details on voice or chat channels.
+Once the fields are captured, the system automatically creates a lead object in HubSpot.

 The entire process consists of the following steps:

-Step 1: Link your Hubspot account
+Step 1: Link your HubSpot account

-Step 2: Install the Lead Capture for Hubspot CRM
+Step 2: Install the Lead Capture for HubSpot CRM

 Step 3: Train and Test the Dialog Tasks

-### Step 1: Link your Hubspot Account
+### Step 1: Link your HubSpot Account

-1. Click **Marketplace** in the left navigation and select **Hubspot** Integration.
-The Hubspot Integration dialog box is displayed.
+1. Click **Marketplace** in the left navigation and select **HubSpot** Integration.
+The HubSpot Integration dialog box is displayed.
 <img src="../images/marketplace_hubspot.png" alt="marketplace" title="marketplace" style="border: 1px solid gray; zoom:70%;">

 2. Click **Install** at the top-right corner.
 The Instructions tab is highlighted.